teamdeeson/codex/docs/handbook/roles-at-deeson.md

 5. Acting as the senior expert for complex and tricky problems
 6. Innovation, R&D and creativity within the chapter

-## Technical specialisms
+#Technical specialisms

-Within roles in the technical chapter, it is important we have the right mix of technical skills to deliver work.
-Our core technology skill areas are:
+Within roles in the technical chapter, it is important we have the right mix of technical skills to deliver client work.

+To deliver our vision of being Europe’s leading open source agency, our core technology skill areas will need to be (at least):

 - Drupal
 - WordPress
-- HTML/CSS
-- Angular
-- Symfony
-- React
-- Laravel
+- HTML
+- CSS and CSS preprocessing (SASS)
+- ES6 (and future versions)
+- Frontend javascript (e.g. Angular, React, Flux)
+- Server side javascript (e.g. Node.js)
+- PHP frameworks (e.g. Symfony, Laravel)
-- Devops
+- Infrastructure

 Developers at Deeson join the company with technical skills in at least one of these areas.
 We expect our developers to be interested and able enough to learn how to work in other areas listed, although we don’t expect everyone to be equally competent in each area.

 Deep specialisms in one or more area are a good thing and are encouraged through our quarterly OKR process.

 Solutions Architects need to be able to know enough about all of these areas to be able to do their role effectively, but they’re likely to have deeper specialisms in one or more of these areas too.

-*This section is being reviewed and clarified and may well change in June 2016*
+Pod 2 have been trialling a simple form of [skills mapping] (https://docs.google.com/spreadsheets/d/1GrD3DmFcYpNec_DsmBF3GP3x-SI55LdGLac3L_1MdrU/edit#gid=0) to help show this in more detail.

+This self-assessment mapping shows how the developer role is broad enough to accommodate different strengths in different technologies - and how this looks across a pod as a whole.

+There’s not a single desired profile of skills for the developer roles, but we need to make sure that the mix is right across a pod as a whole.

+#Project roles

+The blend of technologies, schedules and project requirements means that for each project, a developer may undertake different kinds of work on different projects - within the overall scope of the developer job role as outlined above.

+It’s up to the pod to determine how this will work on each project, as the pod team is best informed about the needs of the project and the strengths of each pod member (as mapped using the pod 2 technique above).